About eProvided’s USB flash drive recovery and USB features, when things go south.

 3.1 USB vs. USB 2.0.
 Universal Serial Bus Features.

-Updated August, 2019.
+Updated May 2023.
 USB is short for Universal Serial Bus.
 Digital Trends ranked the USB as one of the top PC innovations of all time.
 The most commonly used USB driven devices today are handheld flash drives.
-In addition, flash drives use high quality NAND flash memory.
+In addition, flash drives use high-quality NAND flash memory.
 Here are the 4 speed types defined by USB 3.1 and USB 2.0 specifications.
 1) SuperSpeed Plus (SSP), 2) SuperSpeed (SS), 3) Hi-Speed (HS) 4) Full-Speed (FS).
 Standard USB read/write speed ratings are as follows.

 Actual read and write speed ranges vary from device to device.
 In addition, they are affected by the components used to construct each flash drive.
 It’s important to remember that exact read and write speed ranges are not guaranteed.

 Picking out a flash drive can feel like picking out a new car.
 There are many brands populating the market.
 So, which flash drives actually deserve your attention?
 What are the best USB flash drives?
 Here are some USB buying tips to steer you in the right direction.

 - Corsair brand USB drives.
 Corsair is another common flash device brand.
 Consumers like their rugged, sealed, and aircraft-grade aluminum case.
 However, the devices themselves offer below average read and write speeds, and the overall device design feels oversized for a flash drive.

 - NAND Wafer Based USB Flash Storage Benefits.
-USB flash drive recovery with eProvided is an easy option when NAND based chips are used in manufacturing.
+USB flash drive recovery with eProvided is an easy option when NAND based chips’ used in manufacturing.

 SanDisk and Kingston are two of the most popular USB flash drive brands.
 They both offer internal and external USB drives.
 In addition, they both offer encryption and password protection features.
 As well, both offer reliable read and write speeds.
 In fact, SanDisk is somewhat above par when it comes to speed.

 Sometimes speed is not the most critical factor.
 Likewise, workmanship is very important.
-Not every USB based drive is made well.
+Not every USB based drive’s made well.
 In fact, bad workmanship can render data useless.
 With this in mind, do you have lost data on a USB drive?
 Sandisk, Lexar and other manufacturers are popular. eProvided digital image recovery is always at your disposal.